Thinking about starting a blog or have a baby blog? Then this post is for you!

 I started with a free blogging theme because I wasn’t sure if I’d enjoy blogging or want to stop after a few months.
 Upon realizing that I really enjoy blogging, I decided to go for a premium theme.
 It took me a long time to decide on my current theme (The Market Theme by Restored 316 using The Genesis Framework) but so far it’s been the right choice.

 If I did this again, I would probably investigate themes a bit more closely early on as Abby suggests.
-In Chapter 7 Abby goes into great detail about choosing a theme, why you should choose a framework along with a child theme (and explains what all of this means).
+Abby goes into great detail about choosing a theme, why you should choose a framework along with a child theme (and explains what all of this means).
+Here’s another example of where the “Tech Tutorials” come in handy.
+Abby goes through how to set all of this up if you choose the Genesis Framework (which I use as well).

 Abby also provides a helpful list of questions to consider when deciding which theme to use.